codingchili/chili-core/README.md

 Game and resource mods may be applied to systems which runs the authentication server with 3rd party server support.
 Or to a new system with the bundled game.

 Example mod cases
-* Mod an existing game you like which uses the dungeon-core and publish it as a 3rd party server on their server.
+* Mod an existing game you like which uses the chili-core and publish it as a 3rd party server on their server.
-* Mod the dungeon core bundled game and start your own authentication server, or publish on the official server.
+* Mod the chili core bundled game and start your own authentication server, or publish on the official server.
 * Play the offical bundled game on the official server, request a PR or add an issue to this repository.

 ## Contributing